+4b Electric motor, gear box and lock mechanism.

+4c Solar energy collecting disk 4d tilt angle.
+Tilt

+angle is the same as roll angle about the SPSA

+fuselage axis.

+4d Solar energy collecting disk.

+4e Landing gears.

+4f Fuselage.

+4g Gear to tilt and lock disk at desired angle.

+4i Pressure sensors located near slots 4j and

+distributed over both sides of the disk.

-- 4j Slots distributed over the disk.
-Slots are normally closed.
-Slots will automatically open to balance any local pressure difference developed across the disk.
+4j Slots distributed over the disk.
+Slots are

+normally closed.
+Slots will automatically open

+to balance any local pressure difference

+developed across the disk.

-- 4k Roller rod bearings distributed over the fuselage circumference.
-They provide smooth tilting (roll) of 5 the disk about SPSA fuselage axis.
+4k Roller rod bearings distributed over the fuselage

+circumference.
+They provide smooth tilting

+(roll) of the disk about SPSA fuselage axis.

-- 4l Payloads.
+41 Payloads.

-- 4m Electric motor and gear mechanism used to drive the propellers.
+4m Electric motor and gear mechanism used to drive

+the propellers.

-- 4p Propellers.
+4p Propellers.

-- 4q Gear teeth attached to the disk 4d and arranged in a circle around the outer circumference of the SPSA fuselage 4f.
-These gear teeth are used to transmit torque which drives disk 4d tilt angles 4c.
+4q Gear teeth attached to the disk 4d and arranged

+in a circle around the outer circumference of the

+SPSA fuselage 4f.
+These gear teeth are used to

+transmit torque which drives disk 4d tilt angles

+4c.

-- 4r Rudders.
+4r Rudders.

-- 4s Solar cell array cover the entire (one or both sides) 15 disk 4d surface.
+4s Solar cell array cover the entire (one or both

+4. sides) disk 4d surface.

-- 4t Vertical tails.
+4t Vertical tails.

-- 4v direction of SPSA forward motion.
+4v direction of SPSA forward motion.

-- 4w Wings.
+4w Wings

-V.9.6 [A6/#]: FEATURES RELATING TO BUSINESS 20 VENTURES BASED ON SWMS & SWMS/SPSA SER-VICES.
+V.9.6 [A6/#]: Features Relating to Business Ventures Based on SWMS & SWMS/SPSA Services

 One major feature [A6/0] is covered in this section.
-Five additional features $[A6/1], \ldots, [A6/5]$ are covered in separate paragraphs.
+Five additional features [A6/1], . . . , [A6/5] are covered in separate paragraphs.

-- [A6/1]: Applications of Satellite Weather Modification25 System (SWMS) can be organized into unique global business ventures.
+Applications of Satellite Weather Modification System (SWMS) can be organized into unique global business ventures.
 There are strong demands for the types of services offered by SWMS.
-The services SWMS offers to the world are unique and nonexisting30 at the present time.
+The services SWMS offers to the world are unique and non-existing at the present time.
 Both SWMS manufacture and services will generate new jobs and enhance the earth's environment at the same time.
 These features further strengthen the Satellite Weather Modification System (SWMS) potential as a useful invention.
-Therefore35 these SWMS business ventures are an important benefit of this invention. - [A6/2]: Stock can be issued and offered to the public to raise the necessary funds to finance these ventures.
-40 Raised funds will then be used to build prototypes of SWMS subsystems: Satellite Engines (SEs), Ground Control Stations (GCSs), Remote Sensing Devices (RSDs) and Solar Powered Satellite Airplanes (SPSAs).
-45 - [A6/3]: Initially a few basic services will be offered to potential customers who can afford to pay for SWMS services.
+Therefore these SWMS business ventures are an important benefit of this invention.

+Stock can be issued and offered to the public to raise the necessary funds to finance these ventures.
+Raised funds will then be used to build prototypes of SWMS subsystems: Satellite Engines (SEs), Ground Control Stations (GCSs), Remote Sensing Devices (RSDs) and Solar Powered Satellite Airplanes (SPSAs).

+Initially a few basic services will be offered to potential customers who can afford to pay for SWMS services.
 In each orbit each SE can sequentially service many locations below its orbit.
-Therefore, by simply ${50}$ changing some computer codes these SEs can also service some non-paying customers as a public service. - [A6/4]: Some of the initial services to be offered by SWMS are illustrated in FIG. 7.
+Therefore, by simply changing some computer codes these SEs can also service some non-paying customers as a public service.

+Some of the initial services to be offered by SWMS are illustrated in FIG. 7.
 Satellite Engines (SEs) distributed in the orbits (7h and 7g) are too small to be shown in FIG. 7.
 Solar rays 7a from the sun are first reflected 7b from the SEs in the lower orbit to SEs in the higher orbit before finally being reflected to earth 7c.
-Some initial services to be offered by SWMS are described below: - 1.
-Techniques described in section [A4/0] are used to warm local regions during extremely cold winter days.
+Some initial services to be offered by SWMS are described below: